mulesoft-labs/connector-certification-tools/README.md

 ## Pendings

-* Support disabling errors per project.
 * Improve documentation
 * Complete structure checks
 * Integrate with Sonar
 * Create a Maven Mojo
 * Extend support of expressions variables such as connector_name and category
+* What else is required ?